SARA: Controllable Makeup Transfer with Spatial Alignment and Region-Adaptive Normalization: Methodology

 \subsubsection{Region-Adaptive normalization Module}

-Style can be regarded as the embedded codes to be filled into the affine transformation parameters of the normalization \cite{deng2021spatially,zhu2020sean,zhang2021pise,lv2021learning}, independent of shape.
-The decoupling of shape and style contributes to the high-quality color transfer of the makeup.
-Inspired by \cite{zhu2020sean}, we takes the per-region styles extracted from the source appearance and then broadcast them to the target semantic regions on each facial part, which can be solved by per-region encoding and normalization, respectively.

-\textbf{Per-region encoding.} We adopt the reference features $F_r$ obtained from the spatial alignment module instead of the original reference image $y_r$ as input.
+As styles can be considered shape-independent embedded codes that modulate the affine transformation parameters of normalization layers \cite{deng2021spatially,zhu2020sean,zhang2021pise,lv2021learning}, we dynamically combine the region-adaptive style codes with the coarse warped output from SAM, which enhances the sharpness and detail of the transferred styles.
+Inspired by \cite{zhu2020sean}, we takes the region-specific style codes extracted from the reference features and then broadcast them to the target semantic regions on facial parts.
+Rather than re-extracting features from the reference image $y_r$, we adopt the reference features obtained from the alignment module as input.
 Intuitively, we contend that this could serve in maintaining the consistency and continuity of the original features since using external data may break it.
-To extract per-region style codes, we construct a style matrix $ST\in \mathbb{R}^{256 \times s}$ through conducting a region-wise average pooling layer on the $F_r$, where s denotes the dimensional concatenation of lip,skin and eyebrow.
-Each column of the matrix corresponds to the style code of a semantic region.
-We further broadcast the style codes to their target region to generate the target style map.

-\textbf{Per-region normalization.} To be specific, we set $h^i \in \mathbb{R}^{B \times C^i \times H^i \times W^i} $ as the activation value before the i-th normalization layer, where $B$,$C^i$,$H^i$,$W^i$ represent batch size, number of channels, height and width of the i-th feature map respectively.
+We aggregate shape-independent style codes through region-wise average pooling into a style matrix $ST\in \mathbb{R}^{256 \times s}$, where $s$, being 3 in our case, represents the dimensional concatenation of lip, skin and eye shadow.
+With the warped semantic map $W_{x_{rk}^l}$ as guidance, we broadcast the style codes to their corresponding target regions, generating the target style map.
+Following \cite{zhu2020sean}, we can achieve controllable normalization using solely the style map.
+In our paper, we propose to dynamically combine it with the warped output $W_{y_r}$ generated from SAM, which preserves the spatial context of makeup styles.
+We send $W_{y_r}$ and $ST$ to separate convolutional layers to learn two sets of modulation parameters.
+To be specific, let $h^i \in \mathbb{R}^{B \times C^i \times H^i \times W^i} $ denote the activation values before the i-th normalization layer, where $B$,$C^i$,$H^i$,$W^i$ represent the batch size, number of channels, height and width of the i-th feature map, respectively.
 The mean $\mu^i_{c}$ and standard deviation $\sigma^i_{c}$ are calculated in the channel-wise manner.
 Then, the output of RAM in the i-th layer is given by:

 where $\alpha^i_{c,h,w}$ and $\beta^i_{c,h,w}$ are the learnable parameters.
-As shown in the Fig. \ref{4}, they are the weighted sum of these features from the convolution output of the combined warped out $W_{y_r}^{out}$ and the style matrix $ST$, which are defined as:
+As shown in Fig. \ref{4}, they are the weighted sum of these features from the convolution output of the combined warped out $W_{y_r}^{out}$ and the style matrix $ST$, which are defined as: